SCHOOL DEVELOPMENT PLAN

 The greatest challenge in The Warren School is the recruitment and retention of qualified subject specialists.
 It is essential that recruitment remains high on the agenda for the Headteacher.
-It is particularly pleasing that a number of new NQTs, Teach First and Subject Specialists will join the school this academic year.
+It is particularly pleasing that a large number of new NQTs, Teach First and experienced Subject Specialists have joined the school this academic year.

 The vision will only be realised by building on the success of the school so far to raise standards of attainment significantly.
 To do so will take a number of years and require many changes, some of which will be transformational in nature; others will be no more than minor adjustments to existing practice.

 The aim of the school will be to target all students on entry to ensure that they are given the tools to move onto university if they wish.
-A key area will be to concentrate on English Language and Mathematics and to build further on this success of the examination outcomes of 2016.
-The SEND department will continue to develop intervention strategies to ensure that all students have the ability to access the curriculum and disadvantaged students are given the tools to succeed and attain at the same level as their peers.
-Department areas will be reviewed through a vigorous programme led by the Senior Teams and plans to support areas of need will be swiftly completed ensuring the children’s’ results are maximised.
-Areas that have not performed as well as other areas will be held accountable to ensure that they meet the challenges of examination performance.
+By encompassing the “stage not age” approach we will be able to identify how students make progress.
+For example, some students may progress to university in six, seven or eight years depending on their ability levels.
+A key area will be to concentrate on literacy and numeracy.
+The SEND department will continue to develop intervention strategies to ensure that all students have the ability to access the curriculum.
+Department areas will be reviewed through a vigorous programme with lesson plans in all subject areas.
+The one to one tuition will continue to grow.
+As such, literacy and numeracy will be a key feature and centres of learning will develop within the school.
+A Literacy, Numeracy and Behaviour unit will be key features in the school and corrective reading strategies will form part of the curriculum.
+Areas that have not performed as well as other areas will be monitored closely to ensure that they meet the challenges of high level examination performance.

 The curriculum will also be modified at all key stages to allow students greater access to options that they will succeed in and achieve their potential.
-Greater emphasis will also be placed on students gaining 5 A*- C grades including English and Maths with clear intervention strategies to improve the percentage figure for this area.
-The current declared figure is 61% and it is expected that this figure over the next three years to rise to 75%.
-The target for 5 A* – C with English and Mathematics will be 65% and Progress 8 will be judged as 0.7.
+Greater emphasis will also be placed on students gaining 5 + grades, including English and Maths with clear intervention strategies to improve the percentage figure for these areas.
+It is expected that this figure over the next three years will rise to over 78%.

-Behaviour monitoring, exclusions and attendance will continue to be key areas of improvement resulting in fast clear systems.
+Behaviour monitoring, exclusions and attendance will continue to be key areas of improvement resulting in fast clear interventions.